-Once the catheter is in place and ready to drain, it is connected to a urine collection bag.
-There are two main types of bags: leg bags, and regular urine bags, which are typically larger.
+Once the catheter is in place and ready to drain, connect it to a urine collection bag.
+There are two types of bags: leg bags, and regular urine bags, which are typically larger.

-A leg bag is better when the patient is up and about because it is attached to the thigh and out of view while a regular urine bag is more convenient for use during sleep.
+Using a leg bag is convenient when the patient is active and moving, as it attaches to the thigh, while a regular urine bag is advisable during sleep.

-How to attach or remove a leg bag
+How to attach or remove urine and leg bags

-Whether you are attaching or removing a leg bag, proper hygiene is of great importance to prevent chances of contamination, which can lead to a myriad of urinary tract infections.
+Whether you are attaching or removing urine or leg bags, proper hygiene is important to prevent contamination.
+Otherwise, unhygienic practices can lead to urinary tract infections.
 Begin by washing your hands with water and soap for at least 15 seconds.
-The needed supply includes:
+Supplies include: